Notice of Pre-AIA or AIA Status

 However, differences in time will not support the patentability of subject matter encompassed by the prior art unless there is evidence indicating such time period is critical. "[W]here the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation."
 See MPEP 2144.05 and In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955).

 Without showing unexpected results, the claimed difference in time period of the first and second treatment steps cannot be considered critical.
-Accordingly, one of ordinary skill in the art before the effective filing date of the invention would have optimized, by routine experimentation, the claimed time period of the first and second treatment steps in US 558 in view of US 222.
+Accordingly, one of ordinary skill in the art before the effective filing date of the invention would have optimized, by routine experimentation, the claimed time period of the first and second treatment steps in US 558 in view of US 222 and NPL.
 It has been held that where the general conditions of the claim are disclosed in the prior art, discovering the optimum or workable ranges involves only routine skill in the art (In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955).).
 Therefore, it would have been obvious to one of ordinary skill in the art to optimize the claimed difference in time period of the first and second treatment steps and, in the course of routine experimentation, arrive at the claimed invention.

-US 558 in view of US 222 discloses a time period must be occurring during the oxidation treatment steps.
-It would have been obvious to a person having ordinary skill in the art before the effective filing date of the invention to modify the time period of the first and second oxidation steps because it would assist with controlling the oxidation reaction/degrading reaction and/or because it would assist with controlling the residual chlorine concentration prior to the biological treatment means/step.
+US 558 in view of US 222 and NPL discloses a time period must be occurring during an oxidation treatment (see US 558 paragraphs 0070, 0076, 0087).
+It would have been obvious to a person having ordinary skill in the art before the effective filing date of the invention to modify the time period of the first and second oxidation steps in the method and system of US 558 in view of US 222 and NPL because it would assist with controlling the oxidation reaction/degrading reaction and/or because it would assist one of ordinary skill in the art with understanding how much reactant to add in the second process, via water treatment system of US 558 in view of US 222 and NPL.

-Regarding claim 8, US 558 in view of US 222 discloses the invention as discussed above in claim 6.
-Further, US 558 in view of US 222 discloses a measurement process for measuring urea concentration (see US 558 figure 3 and paragraph 0074).
+Regarding claim 11, US 558 in view of US 222 and NPL discloses the invention as discussed above in claim 6.
+Further, US 558 in view of US 222 and NPL discloses the chlorine-based oxidation agent is a hypochlorite (see US 558 paragraphs 0004, 0018, 0030, 0070, 0087).

 Other Applicable Prior Art